Isabella-Anthony/Isabella-Anthony/README.md

   - Graded and providing feedback to **50+ students** on their coding assignments and all other relevant coursework.
   - Helped students with basic programming environment setup, algorithm design and implementation.
 The course utilized Alice, an object-based educational programming language with an IDE.

-- Director of Engagement at INIT FIU (Aug 2024 - present)
+- Director of Engagement at INIT FIU (Jan 2024 - Dec 2024)
   - Worked with a team of **30 students** to assist FIU students in further developing their technical skills.
   - Organized various weekly social events with **200 attendees** to foster community engagement.
   - Helped organized ShellHacks, Florida’s largest student-led hackathon, with **1,400+ participants** in attendance.

 ## Projects
 - Inventaris -> Developed an inventory management web application that keeps track and manages inventory.
+- SkinScan -> Developed a skin lesion classification model and utilized Streamlit to deploy the interactive web app.
 - Lender Classification  -> Implemented Decision Trees and Random Forest from Scikit-learn to classify and predict the likelihood of lenders fully repaying their loans.